Munaf-k/Financial-Analysis-of-Indian-Top-500-Companies/README.md

 - To understand the market position and performance of India's top 500 companies.
 - To identify key insights and trends in market capitalization, earnings, revenue, employee count, and dividend yield.
-- To provide actionable insights for investment strategies.

 ## Data Source